CamKeys-Git/webScraper/README.md

 ## Simple web scraper using BeutifulSoup to extract prices from Amazon and email automatic price updates at a given interval.

 You will need to install requests and bs4.
-(You may also need to enable Google to "Allow less secure apps" in account settings)
+You can also enable Google to "Allow less secure apps" in account settings and create a separate email password to use.

 Enter a product URL to parse information from (price, title etc.).